 The brownie points dating game… (for those who are actively dating)

 I’ve recently invented something called the brownie points game.
 It’s a really good way of injecting fun and romance into any relationship.
 The rules are simple.
 Whenever your partner does something sweet, thoughtful, kind or romantic you score them, giving them brownie points and vice versa.
-For every one hundred brownie points I earn, my dating partner gives me a romantic surprise, which could be a meal or even theatre tickets.
+For every one hundred brownie points I earn, my dating partner gives me a romantic surprise, which could be a meal or even theater tickets.
 Alternatively my partner may create what I call ‘top tier’ rewards, whereby the reward is revealed in advance (these are usually big ticket items, like buying a bike and teaching me how to ride one, taking me to a super nice restaurant or even Secret Cinema tickets) so as to incentivize me to work towards the prize!

 The amazing thing about this game is it eradicates the typical dating games of playing hard to get and instead replaces it with romantic gestures and traditional courtship.
 Even more than this it encourages appreciation for your partners efforts whilst showing them what type of affection you value most.